nh100/Ispy/README.md

 Ispy v0.25
 ====

-[B}I am discontinuing Ispy to work on another project that will replace it.
-Ispy itself has many design flaws which cannot be fixed easily and was experimental, I'll keep the repo up for a while until I decide to delete it[/B]
+I am discontinuing Ispy to work on another project that will replace it.
+Ispy itself has many design flaws which cannot be fixed easily and was experimental, I'll keep the repo up for a while until I decide to delete it

 Note: will only work with 2.7.x versions of python, will not work with 3.x